DalenPlanestrider/lahar/README.md

     glfwSetWindowSizeCallback(window, window_resize);

-    /* Window management is optional, you can use lahar like a vk-bootstrap/volk replacement alone, if desired Also, the window you use is up to you.
+    /* Window management is optional, you can use lahar like a vk-bootstrap/volk replacement alone, if desired.
+Also, the window you use is up to you.
 Native support for glfw and sdl3.
-Plus an api for defining custom windows if you're rolling your own
-    */
+       Plus an api for defining custom windows if you're rolling your own */
     if ((err = lahar_builder_window_register(lahar, window, LAHAR_WINPROF_COLOR))) {
         printf("Lahar window failed to register: %s\n", lahar_err_name(err));